mbarmstrong/shadow_removal/README.md

 ## running a unit test

-there are unit tests associated with all of the phases of the shadow removal algoritm.
-Execute a unit test by running any of the following on an interactive session:
+there are unit tests associated with all of the phases of the shadow removal algoritm. execute a unit test by running any of the following on an interactive session:

  `$ $HOME/ece569/shadow_removal/pbs_scripts/run_color_convert.sh`
  `$ $HOME/ece569/shadow_removal/pbs_scripts/run_convolution.sh`